osharif12/springboot-kafka-project/README.md

 This project demonstrates the basics of Apache Kafka and uses Zookeeper, AWS, and Springboot.
 I will outline how to create a cluster of multiple Kafka brokers and Zookeeper nodes on three AWS EC2 instances.
 I will also demonstrate how to use Spring Boot to create a custom Kafka producer to send records to the Kafka cluster with specified topic.

 ## Configure AWS EC2 Instances
 You will create three EC2 instances on AWS.
-Eeach instance will host a Zookeeper node to manage the cluster and a Kafka broker to handle producers and consumers.
+Each instance will host a Zookeeper node to manage the cluster and a Kafka broker to handle producers and consumers.

 ### Steps
 1. Create an AWS account and launch three EC2 instances.
 The AMI for each instance should be Linux Ubuntu Server(16.04 LTS or above), instance type should be t2.medium, and security groups should be configured accordingly for each instance.
 See image below (note that category "source" should not be from anywhere for best practices and should be restricted to trusted machines)